 - Record the result each time you check page load time…

-Generally, work on two pages – Home page and an internal page – to monitor page load times after each stage.
+Generally, work on two pages – the Home page and an internal page – to monitor page load times after each stage.

 Nothing slows a website faster than loading camera or phone images straight into your posts or pages.
 A default WordPress installation does not automatically resize and compress images like Facebook etc. Media Library settings and some themes can do a lot in that direction, but you’ve got to configure settings correctly.